The Mondo Esoterica Guide to:

 Marketing Film Germany Region 0 DVD

 A well written story that takes the normal patricidal revenge up a notch.
-Decently directed with a Baldi trademark firey climax.
+Well directed with a trademark firey climax.

 Recommended to fans of the plot based Spaghetti-Western.